GDxU/ypilot/README-yp.md

 Describes things that can be heard.
 Used by `Interface` objects (or will be, when I implement it).

-    Local
+    Interfaced

-Describes players that play on the local machine, and thus have an `Interface` object.
+Describes players who are playing through a user interface (not NPCs), and thus have an `Interface` object.
+This includes both local and remote players.

     Located